tutchings/bts-fanpage/README.md

 # bts-fanpage
-A simple HTML webpage for UNC Coding Bootcamp Prework.
+* This is a simple HTML webpage for UNC Coding Bootcamp Prework.
+* It is hosted on Github Pages.